apigspawner/clarde/README.md

 1. Make sure you have Python 3.x installed on your system.
 2. Install the required dependencies by running the following command in your terminal:

-   pip install -r requirements.txt
+   pip install colorama antrhopic

-3. Obtain an Anthropic API key and set it as an environment variable named `ANTHROPIC_API_KEY`.
+3. Obtain an Anthropic API key and set it as an environment variable named `ANTHROPIC_API_KEY`. (you can find the link to get you key [here] (#https://console.anthropic.com/settings/keys))

 ## Usage